Monday, February 22, 2010

 B: I like the idea in “Kako dobro se zlivam v ta svet ... / ... ki ne obstaja”.
 Is the lead singer Italian?

-V: The Jackson Pollock fashions and cheery choreography are a bit much, but there’s no denying this sounds completely different to everything else so far.
+V: The bright fashion and cheery choreography are a bit much, but there’s no denying this sounds completely different to everything else so far.
 Not that that necessarily makes it better, but it does stand out.
 The guitar-led bits could almost come from a Neil Tennant and Chris Lowe composition.
 [Elsewhere...]
 Sheesh, the outfits and lighting are even more garish.

 07 Slovakia

-A: Am liking the guitar, but it soon descends into Eastern European soft rock mediocrity.
+m liking the guitar, but it soon descends into Eastern European soft-rock mediocrity.
 It fails to really go anywhere until the short-lived instrumental break and the introduction of the orchestra towards the end, when you finally get a sense of it making something of itself.

-V: The prominence given to the orchestra from the off here boosts the performance, although the song still drags until there’s little more than 30 seconds left of it.
+V: The prominence given to said orchestra from the off here boosts the performance, although the song still drags until there’s little more than 30 seconds left of it.

 08 Italy